Darnell Thomas Sweeney

 On August 19th, he was traded to the Philadelphia Phillies along with P John Richy in return for veteran 2B Chase Utley.
 He was immediately called up to the big leagues and made his debut the next day when he popped out as a pinch-hitter for Cesar Jimenez against Brad Hand in the 5th inning a 9-7 loss to the Miami Marlins.
 He hit only .176 in 37 games in his first taste of the majors, but drew walks well and showed some power.
 He then spent all of 2016 in the minor leagues, with the Lehigh Valley IronPigs, where he hit .233 in 118 games, with 6 homers and 35 RBIs.
 On November 11th, he was traded back to the Dodgers, alongside Darin Ruf, in return for IF/OF Howie Kendrick.

-Sweeney was in the minors for most of 2018, but was brought up by the 2019 Blue Jays twice, each time for one game.
+Sweeney was in the minors for most of 2018, but was brought up by the Blue Jays twice during the season, each time for one game, going a combined 0 for 2 with a pair of walks.